razorpay/payment-button-elementor-plugin/README.md

 3. Navigate to Razorpay Buttons Elementor and check the list of buttons available on Razorpay.
 4. Navigate to Pages → All Pages/Add New to embed Payment button to WordPress page.
 5. Press the ‘Edit with Elementor’ button.
-   Now you can drag and drop widgets from the left panel onto the content area, as well as add new sections and columns that make up the page structure
+6. Scroll down to general categaory and drag and drop widgets from the left panel onto the content area, as well as add new  sections and columns that make up the page structure
-6. Choose Payment Button using the drop down button.
+7. Choose Payment Button using the drop down button.

 == Frequently Asked Questions ==